ajstarks/devart-template/project_summary.md

 compelling presentation, using a standard, lasting and portable markup language.
 Deck uses minimal markup elements, with a strict percentage-based layout system.
 Deck also explores the possibilities of machine-generated presentations, rendering slides from data.
+Also included is a RESTful API for upload, display, removal, and generation of slide content.

 ## Links